-For more information regarding the impact of economic and financial developments in 2021 on the Corporation's profitability, please refer to the "Profitability" section on pages 12 to 15 of the 2021 Management's Discussion and Analysis.
-For more information on the risk of equity market downturns and the measures taken by the Corporation in 2021 to mitigate this risk, refer to the "Risk Management" section on pages 28 to 38 of the Management's Discussion and Analysis for the year 2021.
+For more information regarding the impact of economic and financial developments in 2022 on the Corporation's profitability, refer to the "Profitability" section on pages 11 to 14 of the Management's Discussion and Analysis.
+For more information about the risk of stock market downturn and the risk mitigating measures implemented by the Corporation in 2022, refer to the "Risk Management" section of the Management's Discussion and Analysis, on pages 27 to 37.